Opposition political parties hail INEC chair over prosecution of 23 staff

 The Coalition of United Political Parties (CUPP), has hailed the Independent National Electoral Commission (INEC) for uncovering and deleting over 2.7 million fake registrations and identifying 23 personnel who carried out the fake voter registrations.

-INEC on Wednesday, said it identified 23 of its staff who were identified as been behind the fake registrations and compromise of voters registration exercise.
+INEC on Wednesday said it identified 23 of its staff who were identified as being behind the fake registrations and compromise of the voters’ registration exercise.

 Mahmood Yakubu, INEC chairman, at the third quarterly meeting with political parties said after a rigorous clean-up of the data using the automated biometric identification system (ABIS), 2,780,756 (22.6%) of the registrants were identified as ineligible and invalidated.